-Novus has developed specialist strategies, programmes and courses to support the development of positive relationships and re-engagement with learning that are essential to rehabilitation.
+Novus has developed specialist enrichment strategies, programmes and courses to support the development of positive relationships and re-engagement with learning that are essential to rehabilitation.

-Many of our learners have had difficult experiences of both interpersonal relationships and formal classroom education.
+Many of our learners have had difficult experiences with both interpersonal relationships and formal classroom education.
 Our creative arts, enrichment and Personal and Social Development (PSD) programmes and courses help our learners to improve their self-knowledge, develop self-confidence, behaviour and attitudes, improve interpersonal skills and relationships, and encourage learning.

 Our provision includes innovative, inclusive, specialist family programmes, courses and events, which strengthen bonds with partners, children and relatives and promote inclusive, collaborative learning.

 Enriching and engaging creative arts programmes, courses, initiatives and opportunities for learners support their health and well-being, and improve behaviours and attainment.
 Incorporating English, maths, digital and vocational skills into these programmes help to re-engage learners with education and build a positive future.